Alberto Herreros

 Alberto Herreros Ros (born 20 April 1969) is a retired Spanish professional basketball player.
-He is considered to be one of the best Spanish basketball players and shooters of all-time.
 At a height of 2.00 m (6'6 ") tall, he played at the small forward position.
+He is considered to be one of the best Spanish basketball players and shooters of all-time, as he is the Spanish ACB League's all-time leader in both three-pointers made and total points scored.
 He played with Estudiantes and Real Madrid.
-He still works for Real Madrid basketball.
+Herreros works as a basketball executive for Real Madrid.

 Professional career

 In 2005, Herreros made a three-point shot in the last seconds of the playoff finals of the Liga ACB, against TAU Cerámica, that gave his team Real Madrid, the win, and the Spanish League championship.
 It was his last game before his retirement as a professional basketball player.

 During his pro career, he played 19,218 minutes (2nd most) in 654 games (7th most) in the Spanish ACB League.
 He is the Liga ACB's all-time leader in points scored (9,759) and 3-point field goals made (1,233).